HabibaAbdelaziz/Personal-Projects/Java_Library_Management_System/README.md

 - [License](#license)

 ## Description
-The Library Management System is a Java Eclipse project designed and developed by Abdelaziz Habiba Hossamuldeen Fathy.
+The Library Management System is a Java Eclipse project designed and developed by Habiba Abdelaziz.
 It serves as a comprehensive solution for managing library items and user accounts efficiently.
 The system provides functionalities such as adding library items, user authentication, borrowing and returning items, user account management, and generating various reports.
 This README provides an overview of the project, its key features, and how to use it.

 ## Screenshots
-*Please refer to the "Screenshots" section in your report to include relevant images of your project's user interface and interactions.*
+*Please refer to the "Screenshots" section in the report to view relevant images of the project's user interface and interactions.*

 ## Main Functionalities
 The Library Management System encompasses the following core functionalities: